sravinet/chrome-extension-boilerplate-react-vite/README.md

   1. Add it as next args like: `pnpm with-env ...
 NEXT_VALUE=new_data`

 #### `__DEV__` and `__FIREFOX__` have default `false` value
+#### All CLI values are overwriting in each script call, that's mean you will have only that values which you defined in current call
+#### Values from previous call are being removed

 ## Structure <a name="structure"></a>